 - 2.1 We may need to collect and use information about people with whom we work in order to carry out our business and provide our services.
 These people may include Members of the Assembly, members of the public, current, past and prospective employees, clients, customers and suppliers.
 In addition, we may be required by law to collect and process information.
-All personal data must be handled and dealt with properly, however it is collected, recorded and used, and whether it is on paper, in computer records or recorded by any other means.

-- 2.2 This policy should be read in conjunction with the following Assembly Commission policies and procedures:

-- i.
-Assembly Commission Information Assurance Policy;

-- ii.
-Policy for the use of IT Resources by Secretariat Staff;

-- iii.
-Flexible Working Policy;

-- iv.
-Records and Email Management Policy;

-- v.
-Social Media Policy;
+All personal data must be handled and dealt with properly, however it is collected, recorded and used, and whether it is on paper, in computer records or recorded by any other means. - 2.2 This policy should be read in conjunction with the following Assembly Commission policies and procedures: - i.
+Assembly Commission Information Assurance Policy. - ii.
+Policy for the use of IT Resources by Secretariat Staff. - iii.
+Flexible Working Policy. - iv.
+Records Management Policy and Guidance. - v.
+Retention and Disposal Schedule. - vi.
+Social Media Policy. - vii.
+Data Breach Management Plan. - viii.
+IS Password Policy. - ix.
+Fraud Prevention and Anti-Bribery Policy. - x.
+Alcohol, Drugs and Substance Abuse Policy. - xi.
+Parliament Buildings CCTV Policy. - xii.
+Standards of Conduct Policy. - xiii.
+Discipline Policy. - xiv.
+Standards of Conduct Policy. - xv.
+Fraud Prevention and Anti-bribery Policy. - xvi.
+Policy for Managing and Processing of Images.

-- vi.
-Retention Policy;

-- vii.
-Data Breach Management Plan;

-- viii.
-IS Password Policy;

-- ix.
-Fraud Prevention and Anti-Bribery Policy;

-- x.
-Alcohol, Drugs and Substance Abuse Policy;

-- xi.
-Parliament Buildings CCTV Policy;

-- xii.
-Standards of Conduct Policy;

-- xiii.
-Discipline Policy;

-- xiv.
-Standards of Conduct Policy;

-- xv.
-Fraud Prevention and Anti-bribery Policy; and

-- xvi.
-Policy for Managing and Processing of Images